rajen-shres/cobalt/docs/cobalt/reference/payments.rst

 Attempt A Payment for a User Who is Not Logged In
 =================================================

+:func:`~payments.payments_views.payments_api.payment_api_batch`
     If the user you are making this payment for is not attached to this session, you can use this function instead.

-:func:`payments.payments_views.payments_api.payment_api_batch`

 .. code-block::